PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md

 1. Start the VLM inference service;
 2. Configure the PaddleX pipeline to call the VLM inference service as a client.

 The VLM inference service only handles the VLM recognition stage of the complete pipeline.
-Layout detection, cropping, reading-order handling, and result assembly are still performed by the PaddleX pipeline.
+Layout analysis, cropping, reading-order handling, and result assembly are still performed by the PaddleX pipeline, so local inference with the layout parsing model is still required.
 When starting the service, use the VLM submodel name that corresponds to the selected pipeline.
 See the pipeline table at the beginning of this document for the mapping.

 ### 3.1 Starting the VLM Inference Service